 Country: United States

 I'm a professor of law and political science at UC Berkeley.
-I teach courses in political theory, immigration and citizenship law and politics, feminist theory, and the First Amendment.
+I teach undergraduate and graduate level courses in political theory, feminist theory, immigration law and politics, and the First Amendment.

 Immigration & Citizenship